achyuthparth/learn_f_sharp/part1-functional-programming/modules/01-logic-and-proofs/module1.md

 ### 🎯 Lesson 3: Type Declarations and Identifiers
 - Understand type signatures and annotations in F#
 - Explore polymorphism and type inference in a functional context
+- Learn functions as arrows and composition as the essence of programming
+- Master the laws of composition: associativity and identity
+- Distinguish between pure and impure functions using types
+- Apply algebraic data types and explore their compositional properties

 ### 🎯 Lesson 4: Equations and Equational Reasoning
 - Use pattern matching and functional definitions